kallaway/100-days-of-code/log.md

 **Thoughts**: So much to do, and I am grateful for Starbucks but need to carve out more coding time.

 **Link to work**: Here is the Lynda course https://www.lynda.com/HTML-5-tutorials/HTML5-Video-and-Audio-in-Depth/80781-2.html

+##Day 83: March 22, 2017
+**Today's Progress**: Skype call with Justinmind employee Emily, and she will check back in a couple months tosee what I am up to and if I am using Justinmind then.
+Lots of progress at Starbucks this afternoon going through the Lynda.com course about HTML5 video and audio.

+**Thoughts** Gave out two business cards using whiteboard stategy, Linda = jewelry designer and Maya + Cody = phone interface and updating.

+**Link to work**: Lynda course https://www.lynda.com/HTML-tutorials/Understanding-HTML5-video-formats/80781/85003-4.html